Diclofenac patch (On the skin)

 Diclofenac Epolamine (dye-KLOE-fen-ak e-POLE-a-meen)

-Treats pain caused by minor strains, sprains, and contusions (bruises).
-This is a nonsteroidal anti-inflammatory drug (NSAID).
+Treats pain caused by minor strains, sprains, and bruises.
+This medicine is an NSAID.

 FlectorThere may be other brand names for this medicine.